 How do you paint an oak handrail white?

 It is possible to paint an oak handrail white, but sanding and preparing the wood is an essential part of this process.
-You will need to take extra care to make sure this is done to a high standard, to ensure that no colour comes through in the finished result.
+You will need to take extra care to make sure this is done to a high standard to ensure that no colour comes through in the finished result.

-How do you combine wood with oak?
+How do you combine glass with oak?

 Combining wood and glass can create an effective combination of modern and traditional themes.
 You can attach glass panels to grooved wooden handrails and base rails using infill.
+All of our grooved oak handrails come with infill included to make things easier.

 You can shop our range of glass panels here.